How to set up a Small Business HSA [2025 Update

 - All contributions are tax-deductible

-- Withdrawals are tax-free if used for qualified medical expenses
+- Withdrawals are tax-free when used to pay for qualified medical expenses

 HSAs Have No Contribution Minimums